Sejal135/520GroupProject4/contribution.md

 ### 5. **Sejal Agrawal**
    - **Frontend Development:**
-     - Assisted in setting up the initial frontend environment (create react project) and configuring necessary build tools.
+     - Assisted in setting up the initial frontend environment and configuring necessary build tools.
-     - Created wireframes and mockups for the application’s key pages.
+     - Created wireframes and mockups for the application’s key pages using Figma.
+     - Implemented 4 Frontend pages which were re-worked on by Ruth B. to ensure consistent design and flow cohesively with the entire web application.
    - **Integration of Backend and Frontend:**
-     - Contributed to minor backend and frontend integration functionality within the UI.
+     - Contributed to backend and frontend integration functionality within the UI.
+     - Implemented the location page integration of backend and frontend.
+     - Implemented the itinerary page integration of backend and frontend.
+     - Cleaned up basic miscellaneous code in Location and Itinerary Page.

 ---